-Using a discount rate of 5% the present value of future cash flows is higher than the original investment.
-However, at a discount rate of 6%, the present value of the returns equals $42,000.
-And that is the internal rate of return (IRR) for this investment – the annual return is 6%, and the discount rate that would give an NPV of zero is 6%.
+Using a discount rate of 8% and 9% results in the present values of future cash flows being higher than the original investment.
+However, at a discount rate of 10%, the present value of the returns equals $124.3.
+And that is the internal rate of return (IRR) for this investment – the annual return is 10%, and the discount rate that would give an NPV of zero is 6%.

 Calculating IRR in Excel